 The pattern and extent of coloration in the primary feathers varies among individuals.
 If the observer is unsure of whether the brown in the shaft extends at least half way through the white patch to the distal tips of the primary coverts, or if the brown is somewhat indistinct, a secondary technique can be employed.
-Specifically, assess the symmetry of the brown to white transition on each side of the shaft (Figure 2).
-If the brown at the line where the coloration changes to white meets at the same spot on either side of the shaft, the bird is male.
+Specifically, assess the symmetry of the brown to white transition in the feather vane on each side of the shaft (Figure 2).
+If the brown at the point where the coloration changes to white in the vane meets at the same spot on either side of the shaft, the bird is male.
 If there the line meets asymetrically at the shaft, creating a step or notch, the pattern indicates that the bird is a female (Figure 2).

 If there is still uncertainty as to the individual’s sex, the angle of the transition between the brown and the white coloration can also be examined.
-If the brown has a steep angle where it meets the white, forming an upside down “V”, the pattern indicates that the bird is a female (Figure 2).
+If the brown in the feather vane has a steep angle where it meets the white in the vane at the shaft, forming an upside down “V”, the pattern indicates that the bird is a female (Figure 2).
 If the pattern is more that of an “M”, it indicates a male bird (Figure 2).

 REPRESENTATIVE RESULTS:

 Male and female plumage is, overall, monomorphic in loggerhead shrike.
 However, it has been established that sex can be discerned based on the pattern of coloration in the 6th primary in the population that occurs on mainland California13 and northern shrike12.
 We tested Sustaita et al.’s (2014) protocol to determine if it was applicable to northeastern populations of loggerhead shrike and to younger age cohorts.
 We developed a modified version of the protocol, with the goal of developing an accurate and easy to use method suitable for use in the field.
 We tested our modified protocol by developing a Citizen Scientist survey project.
 The survey was sent to African Lion Safari’s (ALS) e-newsletter database, which consists of subscribers from Canada, the United States, and around the world.
 In addition, we also posted the survey on ALS’s Facebook page, which reached 5,604 people.
 In total, 399 people reviewed the survey and 120 participated.
 Participants were asked to read a brief instruction on how to sex using feather pattern (similar to that presented here) and then to sex a series of 26 shrikes (n=13 female and n=13 male) based on a photograph showing the pattern in the 6th primary.
 Photographs were presented in the same order for each viewer, with photos of males versus females randomly ordered.
 The gender of the shrikes had previously been confirmed using genetic sexing methods14.
-All photographs were of 2017 fledged Hatch Year birds that produced at a conservation breeding facility in Ontario, Canada, and originating from the same founder lines, representing only one subspecies and one population in eastern Canada.
+All photographs were of 2017 fledged Hatch Year birds produced at African Lion Safari, a conservation breeding facility in Ontario, Canada, and originating from the same founder lines, representing only one subspecies and one population in eastern Canada.
 Only photos from birds in which the flight feathers were fully emerged were included in the study.
 All photos were taken opportunistically as birds were being handled for routine care and management (e.g. for vaccination).
 Photos were selected based on their image quality – i.e. resolution, focus and if the presentation of the 6th primary was unobstructed – rather than on how well they represented the ideal for each sex.